laurilehmijoki/s3_website/README.md

 * Let the power users benefit from advanced S3 website features such as redirects, Cache-Control headers and gzip support
 * Maintain 90% backward compatibility with the jekyll-s3 gem

+`s3_website` attempts to be a command-line interface tool that is easy to understand and use.
+For example, `s3_website --help` should print you all the things it can perform.
+Please create an issue if you think the tool is incomprehensible or inconsistent.

 ## Additional features